solvisantos22/maltaekni_lokaverkefni/README.md

 # Réttarvísir

-Réttarvísir is a local Icelandic consumer-rights RAG prototype built for the University of Iceland course TÖL025M, Introduction to Language Technology.
+Réttarvísir is a local Icelandic consumer-rights RAG prototype built for the University of Iceland course TÖL025M, Introduction to NLP.

 The system answers Icelandic questions about consumer law by retrieving relevant legal source chunks, generating a grounded answer, and showing the exact